Updated February 2026

 Website optimisation balances search engine guidelines with human psychology and usability principles.
 The best SEO work fails if users arrive and immediately leave because the page is confusing or slow.

 We apply principles such as Hick’s Law (reducing choices to speed decisions), clear calls to action, and visual hierarchy to ensure pages work for real people.
-Search intent analysis aligns your pages with users’ actual intent at each stage: research, comparison, or ready-to-buy.
+Making content visually appealing is also crucial, as it enhances user engagement and helps capture attention effectively.
+Search intent analysis aligns your pages with users’ actual intent at each stage: research, comparison, or ready to buy.

 Intent-driven optimisations we commonly implement: